dnutiu/dnutiu/README.md

 I’m Denis, a programmer living in 🇷🇴 Romania.
 I’m passionate about **cloud computing** and **software development** ✨.

-During my day to day work I develop software in Python, Go, JavaScript and Java.
-I've been working on CLIs, microservices, back-end web applications, Apache Flink jobs and single page web applications with Vue.JS.
-I also have some experience with DevOps, I've configured a microk8s Kubernetes cluster and deployed my services along with ElasticSearch, MongoDB, Apache Kafka, Apache Cassandra, Loki Stack and ClickHouse.
+During my day to day work I develop software in Python, Go, JavaScript and Java. 🪛

+I have worked on CLIs, microservices, back-end web applications, Restful APIs, gRPC APIs Apache Flink jobs and single page web applications with Vue.JS.

+Outside of Software Development I also have some experience with DevOps, I've configured a microk8s Kubernetes cluster and deployed my services along with ElasticSearch, MongoDB, Apache Kafka, Apache Cassandra, Loki Stack and ClickHouse.

 At home I use Linux & Windows and at the job I currently use a MacOS system, previously I've used Linux. 👾